Big Rigs Rolling Out New Stopping Technology

 Anti-lock Braking Systems (ABS) are included in many packages, though they have been required by law since 1997.
 Electronic stability control, which helps drivers maintain control of their vehicles during extreme steering maneuvers by keeping the vehicle headed in the driver’s intended direction, has been in required by law since 2017.
 Unfortunately, it’s unlikely that there will be complete adoption of other technologies without similar government mandates.
 Companies would be wise to invest in this technology, however, as preventing collisions will help save lives and reduce damage costs in the long run.

 Highways in Texas are full of big rigs transporting essential goods and resources.
 Some of the busiest in El Paso, including Interstate 10 and US-54, are prone to accidents involving these trucks and their large size presents a greater safety and injury risk to those involved.
-If you or someone you know was injured in a highway accident with a commercial truck, contact an experienced truck accident attorney in El Paso.
+If you or someone you know was injured in a highway accident with a commercial truck, contact an experienced truck accident lawyer in El Paso.
 At the Law Offices of Michael J. Gopin, PLLC, we work with experienced accident investigators to determine what caused your trucking accident.